vicarchive/site/README.md

 ### Thought About:
 - would moving the credits to the index be a better idea? easier to access
+- falling out of love of the spacehey theme, but idk if theres a better one. might make it look like a custom template instead
+- move the comments thing to the profile?

 ### Maintenence:
 - Index: add in more songs i listen to